 - Proof of negative 2-step TB test or equivalent within the past year, prior to start of the clinical.
 TB Requirements

 - Clear Washington State patrol's criminal background check.
 State Guidelines

 - Washington State recommends a 6th grade level in English (ABE 3) and a 4th grade level in Math (ABE 2).

 Tuition, Funding Sources and Payment Options

-*Book & Supplies: $104.00 * Includes CPR and HIV training, workbook and NAC patch.
+*Book & Supplies: $104.00 * Includes CPR and HIV training, workbook and nursing assistant certified (NAC) patch.